sdhmh/auPDF/README.md

 - FastAPI
 - PyPDF2 (to extract text from PDFs)
-- spacy & pysbd (to convert large chunk of text to smaller and human-readable chunks)
+- spacy (to convert large chunk of text to smaller chunks)

 More technologies will be added as the project progresses.